Samyakmedhe/LOGIC_BUILIDING_ASSIGNMENT/README.md

 ## 📘 About the Repository

 This repository contains a series of **logic-building assignments** developed using **C, C++, and Java**.
+It is designed to enhance:

+- 🧠 Problem-solving skills
+- 🧩 Algorithmic thinking
-It is designed to enhance problem-solving skills, strengthen algorithmic thinking, and build a strong programming foundation for **interviews, competitive coding, and academic practice**.
+- 💡 Programming foundation for interviews, competitive coding, and academics

-Each assignment contains hand-written programs solving problems like number patterns, recursion, array processing, string manipulation, and more.
+Each assignment includes hand-written programs solving real-world logic problems like number patterns, recursion, arrays, strings, and more.

 ---